Check out our Web-Based App!

 - Meet users across multiple devices including desktops, laptops, tablets and mobile devices.

-Q: If I previously downloaded the Ready for Wildfire Native App and signed up to receive text message notifications, will I still receive text messages through the new app”?
+Q: If I previously downloaded the Ready for Wildfire Native App and signed up to receive text message notifications, will I still receive text messages through the app”?

-A: Yes, if you previously registered to receive text messages about wildfire incidents, you are automatically opted-in to receive text message notifications about wildfire incidents through the new web-based Ready for Wildfire app.
+A: Yes, if you previously registered to receive text messages about wildfire incidents, you are automatically opted-in to receive text message notifications about wildfire incidents through the web-based Ready for Wildfire app.